eaasi/teleport/eaasi-client-database/README.md

-# eaasi-front-end
+# eaasi-database

 ## Summary

-EaaSI front end project.
-Currently, this repo also contains a PostgreSQL database with the current EaaSI schema.
+This repository contains a PostgreSQL database with the current EaaSI schema.

 ## Requirements